Sushi just might be the most popular dish in Japan.

 Norimaki: This is the sushi more popular.
 It consists of rice from sushi and shellfish or fish rolled in thin strips of seaweed.
 Although those with rice on the outside are popular in other countries, they are not found very often in Japan.

 Temaki: Literally it means “hand rolls”, and they are cones of a sheet of seaweed with rice to sushi, vegetables, and fish or shellfish.

 Oshizushi: He okizushi is a sushi wherein the ingredients are compressed into a package form.
 They are very popular and can be found at train stations.

 Inarizushi: He inarizushi It is an inexpensive and very simple preparation, consisting of rice balls of sushi with ingredients, wrapped in tofu and fried.

 Chirashizushi: Literally, “sushi dispersed ”, is a dish that resembles the donburi, with the difference that it uses rice for sushi.

-A place where you can try a great variety of sushis are the kaitenzushi.
+A place where you can try a great variety of sushis is the kaitenzushi.
 These restaurants are arranged so that diners sit around a conveyor belt in which different saucers circulate.
 Customers can select the dishes of their choice.
 Dishes are served in plates of different colors, which determine the price per dish.
-At the end the number of dishes are counted for the count.
+At the end, the number of dishes are counted for the count.
 The price per dish varies 100 to 500 yen.